Guide, Updated 18 May 2026

 UK average score: 50%

-Source: PassRates.uk analysis of DVSA test route survey data and DRT122A 2024-25 figures under Open Government Licence v3.0.
-Birmingham and London score materially above UK average on route complexity, traffic density, and pedestrian density.
+Source: PassRates.uk illustrative scoring of route characteristics, with DRT122A 2024-25 pass-rate figures under Open Government Licence v3.0.
+Glasgow and Newcastle score above UK average on route complexity and traffic density at the inner-city centres that dominate their volume share (Glasgow Shieldhall, Glasgow Anniesland, Gateshead).
 Preparation hours are similar to UK average; the structural difficulty drives the city pass rate gap.

 How to use the city comparison for booking decisions